matta-research-group/MithrilMolGA/README.md

 `GA_data_extraction_step.py` extracts the data from the molecule run step, this runs in th background and waits for all the molecules to finish

-`GA_elite_step.py` ranks all the molecules in the current run, takes th top 25% runs reorganisation energy calculations on them.
-Combines the top 25% with the old 25% and then reranks and records the similarity to the old one.
+`GA_elite_step.py` ranks all the molecules in the current run, takes the top X% runs reorganisation energy calculations on them.
+Combines the top X% with the old X% and then reranks and records the similarity to the old one.

-`mutation_of_elite.py` pending
+`mutation_of_elite.py` This step mutates the elite molecules be either changing the bio, non-bio or the linker.
+It then creates new molecules so that the amount of molecules for the next run matches the amount used in the previous run

+`master_GA_script.py` This script overseas and runs all the previous scripts and is what is submitted to CREATE.
+This houses all the user defined parameters and is what should be adjusted by the user if they want certain filter parameters.

-## Function scripts
+## Function Scripts

 `calculation_status.py` - monitors the calculation

 `molecule_mutaion.py` - functions to mutate molecules

+## DataFrames and Dictionaries

+`run_df.csv` - contains the similarity results of each run

+`d_a_df.csv` - contains the D-A matching results

+`monomer_df.csv` - contains data for all the monomers ran

+`ran_all_data.csv` - contains data for all the molecules ran

+`elite_run_0_df.csv` - empty df to start the GA

+`bio_dic.json` - dictionary of all the bio monomers with attachment points denoted by `I`

+`non_bio_dic.json` - dictionary of all the non-bio monomers with attachment points denoted by `I`

+`linker_dic.json` - dictionary of all the linkers with attachment points denoted by `I`

+`molecule_to_run_1.json` - dictionary of all molecules to run for the first run of the GA

+## Progress Checking

+When the GA is submitted a `GA_status.txt` file is created.
+This file tracks when each script has been successful completed and shows for which run it is completed for.
+This is helpful for the user to know where the GA is currently at.

+## Future Work

+- Add a function to check similarity and to finish the GA if there is continued similarity
+- Add the time to the `GA_status.txt` file so the user can see if it is stuck in a loop
+- Adapt so to work with a workflow manager as need to be able to run for more than 2 days
+- Change from pandas to polars for dataframes